Szxro/General__Notes/C#/identity.md

     }
 ```

+> You can use like a normal model IdentityUser.

 > Just do a usual model but inherance with IdentityUser the Id is going to throw a Warning because this table have that , just do the usual in the DbContext , DbSet<UserModel> and install AspNetCore.Identity.EntityFrameworkCore in the model part

 ## Adding the Register Model